JRMurr/JRMurr.github.io/src/content/blog/tix/making-a-type-checker-lsp-for-nix.md

 Files matching the `includes` globs get typed params automatically — no per-file annotations required.

+Running `tix init` will generate a `tix.toml` for you with a guess of what `contexts`/globs your project needs.
+Its not perfect but better than starting from scratch.

 ### Stub generation

 To make sure the stubs for nixpkgs (and home manager) are correct for your specific checkout of nixpkgs, Tix can auto generate them.
 You can add this to your `tix.toml`: